From entropy to addresses: Anatomy of a bitcoin wallet explained

 For a multisig wallet, a wallet descriptor or configuration file is a collection of information containing all of the relevant xpubs for that wallet.
 A wallet coordinator requires the entirety of this information to derive the wallet addresses and find the wallet balance.
 This is a critically important fact for anyone who uses multisig, and one of the reasons that guidance and education from a professional collaborative custody partnership can be beneficial.

-An xpub can create millions of other public keys, known as child public keys.
-While an xpub is the main ingredient to build a wallet, a child public key is the main ingredient to create an address.
-Since one xpub is able to create many child public keys, this explains why a wallet is made up of many addresses.
+An xpub can create millions of other public key children, known as plain public keys.
+While an xpub is the main ingredient to build a wallet, a plain public key is the main ingredient to create an address.
+Since one xpub is able to create many plain public keys, this explains why a wallet is made up of many addresses.

 A public key is yet another string of data, which can be compressed to 33 bytes.
 Only one public key is needed to create an address for a singlesig wallet.
 To create an address for a multisig wallet, one public key is needed from each xpub involved.